 Use keywords everywhere, Churchill implored: in blog posts, press releases, images, videos, podcasts, tags, social media and website metadata titles.

 Single keywords don’t work well, she pointed out, so look for two- to three-word phrases.
-Also, don’t embed keywords in graphics (a bit confusing, since we were told to add keywords to images).JD Lasica is founder of Socialmedia.biz.
-We work with large and mid-size businesses and organizations on social media strategies and optimizing your online presence.
-Contact JD by email, follow him on Twitter and Google Plus or leave a comment below.
+Also, don’t embed keywords in graphics (a bit confusing, since we were told to add keywords to images).JD Lasica, founder of Socialmedia.biz, is now co-founder of the cruise discovery engine Cruiseable.
+See his About page, contact JD or follow him on Twitter or Google Plus.